alal9000/finshark/frontend/notes.md

 - npm install dotenv --save

 =========================================
-up2: - analysing the prop drilling of onPortfolioCreate
+up2: - analysing the onPortfolioCreate function definition and how the array is funcitoning with our ListPortfolio and CardPortfolio

 TS: 13 - Arrays